drewgolden/balena-ads-b/README.md

  3. Open the file `SharecodeGenerator.html` in your web browser.
  4. Fill in the form to generate a Plane Finder share code.
 Use the same email address as you used when registering for the Plane Finder account.
 For *Receiver Lat*, use the value from the `LAT` variable in part 2.
 For *Receiver Lon*, use the value from the `LON` variable.
 Lastly, click the *Create new sharecode* button.
 A sharecode should appear in a few seconds, it should look similar to `6g34asr1gvvx7`.
 Copy it to your clipboard.
 Disregard the rest of the form – you don't have to fill this out.
  5. Open Plane Finder's *[Your Receivers](https://planefinder.net/account/receivers)* page.
 Under the *Add a Receiver* heading, locate the *Share Code* input field.
 Paste the sharecode from the previous step, then click the *Add Receiver*-button.
- 6. Head back to the Balena dashboard and your device's page.
+ 6. Head back to the balena dashboard and your device's page.
 Click on the *Device Variables*-button – *D(x)*.
 Add a variable named `PLANEFINDER_SHARECODE` and paste the value of the Plane Finder key you just created, e.g. `7e3q8n45wq369`.
- 7. On your device's page in the Balena dashboard, restart the *planefinder* application under *Services* by clicking the "cycle" icon next to the service name.
+ 7. On your device's page in the balena dashboard, restart the *planefinder* application under *Services* by clicking the "cycle" icon next to the service name.

 ## Part 6 – Exploring flight traffic locally on your device
 If the setup went well, you should now be feeding flight traffic data to several online services.
 In return for your efforts, you will receive access to the providers' premium services.
 But in addition to this, you can explore the data straight from your device, raw and unedited.
 And that's part of the magic, right?

 When you have local network access to your receiver, you can explore the data straight from the source.
-Start by opening your device page in Balena console and locate the `IP ADDRESS` field, e.g. `10.0.0.10`.
+Start by opening your device page in balena console and locate the `IP ADDRESS` field, e.g. `10.0.0.10`.
 Then, add the desired port numbers specified further below.

 Away from your local network but still eager to know what planes are cruising over your home?
-Here, Balena's builtin *Public Device URL* comes in handy.
-Open your device page in Balena console and locate the `PUBLIC DEVICE URL` header, and flip the switch below to enable it.
+Here, balena's builtin *Public Device URL* comes in handy.
+Open your device page in balena console and locate the `PUBLIC DEVICE URL` header, and flip the switch below to enable it.
 Finally, click on the arrow icon next to the button, add the desired URL postfix specified below and voila – you should see what's going on in your area.

  **Dump1090's Radar View**
 This view visualizes everything that your receiver sees, including multilaterated plane positions.
 When you are in your local network, head to `YOURIP:8080` to check it out.
-When remote, open Balena's *Public Device URL* and add `/dump1090-fa/` to the tail end of the URL, e.g. `https://6g31f15653bwt4y251b18c1daf4qw164.balena-devices.com/dump1090-fa/`
+When remote, open balena's *Public Device URL* and add `/dump1090-fa/` to the tail end of the URL, e.g. `https://6g31f15653bwt4y251b18c1daf4qw164.balena-devices.com/dump1090-fa/`

 **Plane Finder's Radar View**
 It's similar to Dump1090, but Plane Finder adds 3D visualization and other nice viewing options.
 Head to `YOURIP:30053` to check it out.
-When remote, open Balena's *Public Device URL* and add `/planefinder/` to the tail end of the URL, e.g. `https://6g31f15653bwt4y251b18c1daf4qw164.balena-devices.com/planefinder/`
+When remote, open balena's *Public Device URL* and add `/planefinder/` to the tail end of the URL, e.g. `https://6g31f15653bwt4y251b18c1daf4qw164.balena-devices.com/planefinder/`

 **Flightradar24 Status Page**
 Less visual than the two other options, Flightradar24's status page gives you high level statistics and a metrics about how your feeder is doing.
 Head to `YOURIP:8754` to check it out.
-When remote, open Balena's *Public Device URL* and add `/fr24feed/` to the tail end of the URL, e.g. `https://6g31f15653bwt4y251b18c1daf4qw164.balena-devices.com/fr24feed/`
+When remote, open balena's *Public Device URL* and add `/fr24feed/` to the tail end of the URL, e.g. `https://6g31f15653bwt4y251b18c1daf4qw164.balena-devices.com/fr24feed/`

 ## Part 7 - (Optional) Add a digital display
 balena also produces a project that can be easily configured to display a webpage in kiosk mode on a digital display called balenaDash.
 By dropping that project into this one, we can automatically display a feeder page directly from the Pi.
 Ensure you have cloned this repository recursively (`git clone --recursive {{repository URL}}`).
 We can then set a `LAUNCH_URL` device variable configured to connect to `http://{{YOURIP or YOURSERVICENAME}}:YOURSERVICEPORT` (where the service/port are one of the frontends above, like `http://planefinder:30053`) and that will automatically be displayed on the attached display.
 The balenaDash service can be configured locally by accessing the webserver on port 8081.